Category Archives: Training

 Why Me?

 Why not you?
 Every aerialist will have moments or “seasons” of reflux.
-Sometimes, it’s as simple as pinpointing a meal you ate too close to class; but for some, it reoccurs almost daily, and stretches out for several weeks.
+Sometimes, it’s as simple as pinpointing a meal you ate too close to class; but for some of us, it reoccurs almost daily, and stretches out for several weeks.
 Repeated bouts of reflux can create inflammation, creating more reflux, creating more inflammation, in a really unfortunate cycle.
 Blech on every level.

 What Can I Do?